 Note: if you want to refinish the wood frame do so before starting this step.
 You can see how pretty this vintage chair frame looked after painting it with chalk paint for an updated farmhouse look.

 Learning how to staple the fabric to the wood frame after creating the backchannel back section is key to getting the perfect result along the back edge.
 This is not an easy upholstery technique to master with channel-backs.

 Professional Education Series Upholstery 101

-We offer an easy to follow DIY Upholstery video so our readers can update their furniture and save money at the same time.
+We offer an easy to follow DIY Upholstery video and for a limited time grab your money-saving coupon here. so our readers can update their furniture and save money at the same time.
 We will answer all your questions as we upholster two antique chairs (see the chairs here) from the frame up.
 It makes a great gift too.

 You might enjoy my latest video:

 Thank you so much for visiting I hope you found some inspiration and are ready to start your chair upholstery.